arunbaby0/arunbaby.com/_speech_tech/0059-neural-architecture-search-for-speech.md

 One of the most efficient NAS strategies is the **OFA (Once-for-all)** approach.
 Instead of training 1,000 separate models, we train one "Super-Network" that contains all possible sub-networks.

 ### The Logic
-1.  **Train the Super-Net**: Ensure that any "Slice" of the network (e.g., using only 4 heads instead of 8) is still functionally valid.
+1. **Train the Super-Net**: Ensure that any "Slice" of the network is still functionally valid.
 2. **Architectural Sampling**: Randomly pick sub-networks during training and update their weights.
-3.  **The Result**: At the end of training, you have a single set of weights from which you can "extract" the best model for any hardware constraint (one for a high-end server, one for a smartwatch) without re-training.
+3. **The Result**: At the end of training, you have a single set of weights from which you can "extract" the best model for any hardware constraint without re-training.

 ```python
 class SpeechSuperNet(nn.Module):